Division of Hotels and Restaurants

 Each agency regulates a different part of the retail food service industry.
 Basically, DBPR licenses:

-- Lodging (hotels, motels, apartments, bed & breakfast inns and vacation rentals-condominiums and dwellings)
+- Lodging (hotels, motels, apartments, bed & breakfast inns, timeshare projects, and vacation rentals-condominiums and dwellings)

 - Free standing restaurants